Bootstrapping leading hadronic muon anomaly: Bootstrap implementations

-After writing down the ansatz, we want to impose FESRs for $\int_{4}^{s_0}t^{n}\rho_1^1(t)$ when $n=-1,0,1$.
+After writing down the ansatz, we impose the FESRs $F_n$ for $n=0,1,2$.
 The choice of the $s_0$ is crucial.
-The lower the value of $s_0$, the better, the lower bound, as was pointed out in\cite{qcdpaper}.
-However we can't go arbitrarily low in $s_0$.
-Below $s_0=1.19$ GeV, the strange quark FESRs starts violating simple positivity inequality derived from Holder's inequality \cite{qcdpaper}.
-Hence, we stop at $s_0=1.19$ GeV --see appendix for details.
-The FESRs, along with the errors coming from the QCD parameters \be
+The lower the value of $s_0$, the better, the lower bound, as was pointed out in \cite{qcdpaper}.
+However, we can't go arbitrarily low in $s_0$.
+Below $s_0=1.19$ GeV${}^2$, the strange quark FESRs start to violate simple positivity inequality derived from Holder's inequality \cite{qcdpaper}.
+Hence, we stop at $s_0=1.19$ GeV${}^2$ --see appendix \ref{ap:qcdsumrules} for details.
+In our approach, $s_0 = 1.19\,\text{GeV}^2$ should not be interpreted as a cut-off on the QCD contributions.
+As emphasised in \cite{qcdpaper}, and confirmed by our analysis, lowering $s_0$ improves the strength of the lower bound.
+We adopt the value $s_0 = 1.19\,\text{GeV}^2$ following \cite{qcdpaper}, even though they go as low as $s_0 = 1.09\,\text{GeV}^2$ for the up and down quark contributions.
+While \cite{qcdpaper} used only the positivity of the spectral density to constrain the hadronic contribution, our work builds upon and significantly improves it by imposing a more general version of unitarity—not just positivity—as well as crossing symmetry and analyticity.
+These are the full set of bootstrap constraints, as detailed in the bootstrap strategy.
+Our findings indicate that the bootstrap constraints are strictly stronger than positivity alone.
+The resulting lower bounds are thus as rigorous as those derived from the FESRs, but enhanced by the additional consistency conditions imposed by the bootstrap approach.
+The FESRs, along with the errors coming from the QCD parameters (at $s_0=1.19$ GeV${}^2$)